-2 Customer Golden Rules depict the principles of interaction between ING and customers throughout the customer life cycle.
+2 The customer golden rules depict the principles on the interaction between ING and its customers throughout the customer life cycle.

 Risk Governance Framework

 The Group regards risk management as a fundamental activity, performed at all levels of the organisation.
 Accountability in the risk management framework is based on the "three lines of defence" governance model.
 This approach reflects our belief that all employees have a role in identifying and managing risk and operating within the approved risk appetite.
 Each line of defence undertakes risk management activities that contribute to the effectiveness of the framework.
 The three lines of defence model is summarised as follows: